domidzitac/mpi/README.md

 ```

 ## Statement of Problem 2
-In this problem, you need to use MPI to parallelize the following serial program ``integrate.c``, which integrates function sin(X) over the range from 0 to 2 using N intervals, where N is an argument of the program.
+In this problem, you need to use MPI to parallelize the following serial program ``integrate.c``, which integrates function sin(X) over the range from 0 to pi using N intervals, where N is an argument of the program.

 ```c
 #include <stdio.h>